fa-submit/SubmissionN/README.md

 ### 2. Prepare Datasets

-Extract the provided `academic_data.zip` file into the root directory:
+Download the data used from [here](https://drive.google.com/file/d/1-QujU6oKJ6cyFdSQ8uRA8PMdOdVaZBVL/view).
+Make sure to put it in the folder .Extract the provided `academic_data.zip` file into the root directory:

 ```bash
 unzip academic_data.zip